nahoj/tss/README.md

 $ tss add tag1 <tab>                # Files that don't have tag1
 ```

-Common tag suggestions added to `.zshrc`, which you can edit to your liking:
+Common tag suggestions added to `.zshrc`, that you can edit to your liking:
 ```shell
 tss_tags_ratings=(1star 2star 3star 4star 5star)
 tss_tags_media=(toread reading read towatch watched)